 - Because the radiotracer may concentrate in areas of degenerative joint disease, abdominal aortic aneurysms, abdominal inflammatory processes, or inflammatory bowel disease, false-positive results may occur if these disorders are not identified before the test.

-- This scan may also give false-negative results up to 30% of the time.
+- This scan may also give false-negative results up to 30 percent of the time.

-- Because the monoclonal antibody used for this test is derived from a mouse, up to 40% of people who undergo this scan develop human antimurine antibodies (HAMA).
+- Because the monoclonal antibody used for this test is derived from a mouse, up to 40 percent of people who undergo this scan develop human antimurine antibodies (HAMA).
 These antibodies may cause falsely elevated levels of certain tumor markers (CEA and CA 125) on later blood tests.